wri/comms-dev-documentation/vendor-requirements/js-apps.md

 ## Guidelines for React Apps using a Drupal Module Wrapper

-Our prefered solution is to create a Drupal Module (example code below) to generate blocks within the CMS that can then be added to page content.
+Prefered solution: Drupal Module (example code below) to generate blocks within the CMS that can then be added to page content.

 ### React Notes